OTTAWA BIRD COUNT

 - better estimates of how bird populations are changing,

 - better predictions of changes in the future, and

 - a better understanding of the opportunities to make our city a healthy home for birds and people.

 So the time is right for an evolution of the Ottawa Bird Count.
 We’re designing a new OBC protocol to use the eBird app, and we’re re-imagining the sampling design of our point count and census plot programs to integrate more efficiently with the eBird data.

-To ensure that we have the energy to focus on the future, we’ve decided to postpone our 13th field season.
+To ensure that we have the energy to focus on the future, we’ve decided to postpone our field seasons.
 I’d like to extend a huge thank you to everyone who has already contacted us wondering about census plots and point count routes.
-For 2019, your efforts are best put towards eBird.
+For now, your efforts are best put towards eBird.
 Download the app, get comfortable with using it, and start submitting observations from everywhere you usually go in the city.

 So thanks again to all our volunteers.
 We’re really excited about the future of the Ottawa Bird Count.
 We’ll be in touch over the coming year with some exciting new results and more details on our vision for the future.

 Adam Smith, Andrea Clouston, Bernie Ladouceur, and Marie-Anne Hudson